-Nine police killed in attack in western Tunisia: state news agency
+At least six Tunisian police killed in ambush

 Some militants operate in remote areas near the border with Algeria, which has been fighting the remnants of a major Islamist insurgency in the 1990s.

-Two of the attacks in 2015 were against tourists, the first at a museum in Tunis and the second on a beach in Sousse.
+Tunisia suffered three major attacks in 2015, including two against tourists, one at a museum in Tunis and the second on a beach in Sousse.
 The third targeted presidential guards in the capital, killing 12.
 All three attacks were claimed by Islamic State.

 Tourism, after collapsing, has since gradually recovered.